-The National Lobster is a Centre of Expertise on the European Lobster.
-In 2011 an Academic Panel was formed to drive our research forward.
+The National Lobster Hatchery is a Centre of Expertise on the European Lobster.
+In 2011 a Scientific Committee was formed to drive our research forward.
 The following is our research strategy:

 The National Lobster Hatchery (NLH) seeks to create a sustainable lobster fishery in Cornwall.

 No. 1 The main research priority for the NLH is to monitor the success of our primary charitable objective (i.e. the stock enhancement program).
 In the foreseeable future this work will include, but not be limited to the following areas: